 Postdoctoral and Doctoral Research

-Within the framework of the project, a postdoctoral thesis on the genealogical constructions in the biblical books of Numbers and Chronicles was written (completion expected for summer 2017).
+Within the framework of the project, a postdoctoral thesis on the genealogical constructions in the biblical books of Numbers and Chronicles was written.
 The study revealed that orthographical differences within genealogies which are transmitted in the book of Numbers and in the Chronicles, are not merely text-critical variants, but exegetically intended modifications with the aim of an autonomous literary, theological profile.
 Furthermore, a doctoral dissertation investigating all local and personal names in the apocryphal book of Judith was taken up in the context of this project.
 This dissertation aims at a determination of the biblical and nonbiblical donor texts (“Spendertexte”) and at the theological interpretation of the fictitious indications regarding space, persons and time in the book of Judith.

 Results of the project have been presented in several publications e.g:

 Markus Witte, Hiobs viele Gesichter.
 Studien zur Komposition, Tradition und frühen Rezeption des Hiobbuches, Göttingen: Vandenhoeck & Ruprecht, 2018

 Markus Witte, “Jobs Sohn – Eine textgeschichtliche Notiz zu Job 42:17 (LXX)”, in: Randall X. Gauthier, Gideon R. Kotzé and Gert J. Steyn (Eds.), Septuagint, Sages, and Scripture.
 Studies in Honour of Johann Cook, Leiden: Brill, 2016, 172–179